• Blog home

 An independent statistician using data to understand our world and to predict the future

-My spreadsheet English Club Records – Football – Men – 2022 – v1.0 is up to date as of end of May 2022.
-All data in this has been sourced from Wikipedia.
+My spreadsheet English Club Records – Football – Men – 2025 – v1.0 is up to date as of 31st May 2025.
+All data in this file has been sourced from Wikipedia.

-The spreadsheet has a number of sheets which I will now explain in more detail.
-Please note that all sheets are protected but there is no password if you want to unprotect a sheet.
+The spreadsheet has a number of worksheets which I now explain in more detail.
+Please note all are protected but there is no password if you want to unprotect a worksheet.

-This sheet lists all winners of the 3 main domestic trophies in England i.e. Premier League (League Championship until 1992), FA Cup and League Cup.
+This worksheet lists all winners of the three main domestic trophies in England i.e. Premier League (League Championship until 1992), FA Cup and League Cup.
 It starts in 1889 which is the year the League Championship started.
 The FA Cup began before that date but I have ignored that data.
 I have also shown the runner ups in all competitions as I think that can be useful in identifying the good teams of the past.
+Finally I also include the 3rd & 4th placed teams in the league and the semi finalists for the Champions League since they represent of the summit of achievement for club football.

 The sheet also shows any English club that won a European trophy or was a losing finalist in one of those competitions.
 Finally winners of various doubles are shown.
 Note Treble winners are not shown but can be spotted if they appear as multiple double winners in the same year e.g. Man City in 2019.